Tips for Finding an Apartment in Berlin

 Home to Babylon's famous Ishtar Gate, a gorgeous bust of the Egyptian queen Nefertiti, an endless array of modern masterpieces and much more, Museum Island is a prominent collection of museums in central Berlin.

-Berlin's premier department store, KaDeWe (short for Department Store of the West) sprawls over 60,000 square metres in Schöneberg.
-The luxury perfume and shoe departments are celebrated, but the 6th and 7th floor food halls are the real highlight.
+Berlin's premier department store, KaDeWe (short for Department Store of the West) sprawls over 60.000 square metres in Schöneberg.
+The luxury perfume and shoe departments are celebrated, but the 6th and 7th-floor food halls are the real highlight.

 The East Side Gallery

 The East Side Gallery is an open-air art exhibit made up of 1.3 kilometres of the Berlin Wall.
 It was opened in 1990 after artists took over a stretch of the wall, creating an improvised masterpiece.

 Useful Services in Berlin

-Settling into your new apartment in Berlin can be work enough.
-Berlin’s startup sector provides a wide range of services for newcomers to use in order to make life easier.
+Settling into your new apartment in Berlin can be hard enough.
+But don’t worry - Berlin’s startup scene provides a wide range of services for new residents in order to make life easier.

-Stay fit during your time in temporary apartments in Berlin by signing up with FitX or Mcfit– a network of city centre gyms offering very reasonable rates.
+Stay fit during your time in temporary apartments in Berlin by signing up with FitX or Mcfit– a network of city centre gyms offering very reasonable membership fees.
 If you are looking for a more exclusive gym, Holmes Place offers a spa in addition to its sports facilities.
 If you would rather choose a gym close to your apartment in Berlin, try out the website Urban Sports Club.

-Lieferando is the place to head for local gourmet takeaways, and with all of the world's cuisines available in Berlin, this is an essential app to have at your fingertips.
+Lieferando is the place for local gourmet food delivery, and with all of the world's cuisines available in Berlin, this is an essential app to have at your fingertips.